MRAJWANI/portfolio/README.md

 ## Work Experience
 **Senior - Digital Climate Change and Sustainability Services (CCaSS) Specialist EY, London, United Kingdom** <br>
 September 2023 - Current <br>
-Collaborated with companies to implement end-to-end digital solutions for ESG data and reporting as a Digital CCaSS consultant.
+Collaborated with companies to implement end-to-end digital agile solutions for ESG data and reporting as a Digital CCaSS consultant.
 Key projects have included:
 * Enhanced efficiency at a national utilities company by implementing a regulatory reporting platform, Databricks data pipelines, automating data validation and testing.
 * Engaged in complex data science and reporting projects, collaborating directly with business and regulatory stakeholders.
 * Successfully managed and coordinated intricate projects combining more than 200 diverse data sources to support data analysis through the utilisation of SQL, Python, Alteryx, and Power BI.